 Please be patient and polite with veterinary staff!
 This is new to all of us.

 Note: In October 2021, a safe and effective U.S.-based RHDV2 vaccine was released by Medgene Labs.
 Learn more about the Medgene vaccine: medgenelabs.com/rhdv2.
 The new Medgene vaccine requires two doses, 21 days apart.
 ONE INITIAL DOSE DOES NOT PROVIDE IMMUNITY.
-We therefore recommend that you get the 1-dose European vaccine if you need the vaccination to be expedited, before supplies run out.
+For the second year, a single booster shot should be adequate.

 Low Cost Clinic: